 However you experience anxiety, your symptoms are rooted in chemical processes within the brain.
 A structure deep in your limbic system called the amygdala regulates your stress response to every type of incoming information.
-This could be information from the environment around you, a person, a feeling you have, or just about anything else.
+It does this by determining what may be threatening and then reacting.
+This could be information from the environment around you, a person, a thought or feeling you have, or just about anything else.
 It all passes through this emotional control area, where the amygdala chooses either a “safe mode” or “fight and flight” response.

 Unchecked anxiety can take over your life, keeping you in a perpetual state of “fight or flight“.
 When this happens, it can become difficult to make healthier, practical, rational decisions or choices in all aspects of your life.

 In order to move past anxiety and lead a balanced, calm life, you need to switch your amygdala back to ‘normal’ mode.
 Talk therapy does this indirectly by giving you the tools to combat anxious thoughts and keep them in check.
 Neurofeedback training works in a more direct way to help the brain to balance brainwave frequencies that are related to anxiety.
 After a course of Neurofeedback, clients find that they have improved sleep, decreased sensitivity to anxiety-triggering stimuli and are better able to handle stress.